esp8266/Arduino/doc/faq/a05-board-generator.rst

 What can I do with it ?
 ~~~~~~~~~~~~~~~~~~~~~~~

-As of today you can
+As of today you can:

 * in the IDE: change the default serial programming speed of any board

 * in the IDE: add new serial programming speed

 * increase available flash space by disabling floats in ``*printf`` functions

 * enable WPS which is now disabled by default (at the cost of a smaller heap by 4KB)

 * change led pin ``LED_BUILTIN`` for the two generic boards

 * change the default lwIP version (1.4 or 2)

 When do I need to mess with it ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The board generator is used to automate configuration files when it is possible to.
+The board generator is used to automate configuration files generatiom when it is possible to.
 It needs to be edited for:

 * All the specific board informations.
 This is the only place where a new